 Intercultural Travel Programs

-Our Travel Programs have introduced well over 12,000 US undergraduate students to Moroccan culture and developed cross-cultural dialogue skills.
+We organised more than 950 Travel Programs that have introduced well over 15,000 US and EU undergraduate students to Moroccan culture and developed cross-cultural dialogue skills.

 After this Morocco program I feel that in order to truly understand any culture one must experience it first hand.Katie Kollar, New York University student